rhammell/isw-database/README.md

 python3 app.py
 ```

-Test the API by browsing to `http://localhost:5000/publications` to see publication data returned in the response.

 The following endpoints are availble through the API:

 - `GET /publications`: Get a list of all publications data